buildpacks/community/contributors/guide.md

 #### Community Contributor

-This is anyone that interacts with this project, creates an issue, opens a PR, adds a comment, etc. You are all in one way contributing to a better project.
+This is anyone that interacts with this project, whether it be by creating an issue, opening a PR, adding a comment, etc. You are all, in some way, contributing to a better project.

 #### Project Contributor